 - Near Threatened

 The African Lion faces a high risk of extinction in the wild.

 Southern Sahara to southern Africa (except Congo rain forest belt)

 We care about african lions

 African lions are disappearing from some of their traditional habitats because of human activity and the decline of prey species.
-The Saint Louis Zoo participates in the Zoos and Aquariums Species Survival Plan for African lions.
+The Saint Louis Zoo participates in the Association of Zoos and Aquariums Species Survival Plan for African lions.
 This is a cooperative breeding program, with a number of zoos working together to ensure the survival of the species.
-Learn more about how we are helping wildlife around the world.

 Find this animal in Red Rocks